shrusti-di/Emotion_vision_AI/README.md

 - **Webcam not working in browser** — Make sure you've granted camera permissions to your browser, and that no other application is using the webcam.
 - **OpenCV import errors on Linux** — Install the system package listed in `packages.txt` (`libglib2.0-0`).
 - **`realtimedetection.py` window doesn't open** — This script needs a local display and webcam; it won't run in headless servers, containers, or over SSH without X forwarding.

-## License

-This project is provided as-is for educational and personal use.
-Add your preferred license here (e.g., MIT).